CHI-CityTech/AI_Media_Control/README.md

 You can use Visual Studio Code as your IDE: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

-Here is a tutorial in Visual Studio Code's wensite on setting up Python once downloaded (Can Follow This For Steps 1-3): [https://code.visualstudio.com/docs/languages/python](https://code.visualstudio.com/docs/languages/python)
+Here is a tutorial in Visual Studio Code's wensite on setting up Python once downloaded (Can Be Followed Along With Steps 1-3): [https://code.visualstudio.com/docs/languages/python](https://code.visualstudio.com/docs/languages/python)

 * Install the Python extension in VS Code (it helps with environment management, syntax, etc.)